jobsort/jobsort/README.md

-# Jobsort
+# JobSort

-Jobsort is a crazy fast indie job search engine that crawls the Internet for jobs in tech.
+JobSort is a crazy fast indie job search engine that crawls the Internet for jobs in tech.